lin-lab/COVID19-Viz/assets/about.md

 Australia, Canada, and China, as well as county-level daily Rt estimates for the US.

+Because the number of reported cases on a particular day does not represent the number of people who contracted COVID-19, the Rt curve needs to be adjusted to account for the fact that people contract COVID-19 before their case gets counted.
+As a heuristic, we assume that there is a 5-day lag from the time a person contracts COVID-19 until they are reported as a case, so we shift the Rt curve back 5 days to reflect this.

 ## Limitations

 Rt estimation becomes unstable when there are only a few new cases per day or